-- contest the legality of a decision of the administration; or - bring an action for damages for the harm caused by the decision of the administration (or an action for cease and desist order, or for a recovery order), whereby the administration's decision or act can also, incidentally, be declared illegal.
+- contest the legality of a decision of the administration; or - bring an action for damages for the harm caused by the decision of the administration (or an action for a cease-and-desist order or a recovery order), whereby the administration's decision or act can also, incidentally, be declared illegal.

 For both types of actions, the claimant must submit a preliminary request to the administration before bringing an action in the competent administrative court.
-This requirement, which may take the form of an administrative action or a recours hiérarchique (a non-judicial appeal exercised against an administrative decision), lengthens the procedure in the event that the administration refuses to act, in which case the claimant would be required to challenge the decision of the administration in court.
+This requirement, which may take the form of an administrative action or a recours hiérarchique (a non-judicial appeal exercised against an administrative decision), lengthens the procedure if the administration refuses to act, in which case the claimant would be required to challenge the decision of the administration in court.